-When we arrived at Oceano, there were only a few fellow RVer's that had pulled onto the beach, an found an area to set up camp.
-We drove down a ways, and found an area that appealed to us, so we carefully pulled our RV around so that our slide outs faced the ocean, and completely set up.
+When we arrived at Oceano, RV in tow, there were only a few fellow RVer's that had pulled onto the beach, an found an area to set up camp.
+You must go past mile marker two before you are allowed to camp.
+So we drove down a ways, and found an area that appealed to us, so we carefully pulled our RV around so that our slide outs faced the ocean, and completely set up.
 Now we have to admit, we forgot one very important thing in doing all this.
 Can you guess what it is?
 The tides.
 We forgot that there is a high and low tide.
 So when we set up, it seemed like we had plenty of space for people to drive by on the packed sand, and yet we would be close enough, that we felt no one would pull between us and the water, so our views would be unobstructed.

 Late in the evening, after the sun went down, we discovered we had made a little miscalculation.
 We were actually a little to close to the waters edge.
 How close?
 Well, the water actually came under our rig throughout the night.
 But it was to late to do anything, so we hoped for the best, and waited for morning.
 As you can see, the complexion was a little different in the light of a new day.
 In stead of being set back as we thought we were, we were actually pretty close to the new edge of the water.
 So as you can see we felt we were just a little bit to close to the super packed sand people used as the road, so we hooked back up, and moved just a little bit higher.